Tools for HANA SQL Data Warehousing

 Share post via

-SAP HANA SQL Data Warehousing offers a high degree of flexibility with regard to the use of different tools.
+SAP HANA SQL Data Warehousing offers high flexibility regarding the use of various tools.

-The SQL approach enables the use of many well-known (open source) software development tools, particularly in the context of the applied DevOps philosophy.
-However, the SAP HANA platform also comes with its own important tools for developing the native SAP HANA SQL Data Warehouse.
-In this blog, we would like to briefly introduce you to these and provide an overview of the SAP HANA SQL Data Warehousing tooling.
+The SQL approach, particularly within the framework of the applied DevOps philosophy, enables the use of many well-known (open-source) software development tools.
+Furthermore, the SAP HANA platform itself provides several important tools for developing the native SAP HANA SQL Data Warehouse.
+In this blog, we will briefly introduce these and provide an overall overview of the tooling for SAP HANA SQL Data Warehousing.

 1.1.1 Enterprise Information Management